AkhilXavier95/portfolio/markdown/coffee-with-use-effect.md

 ## Why Coffee = React Hooks

-1. Coffee powder + hot water → useState (basic setup)
+1. Coffee powder + hot water → useState (your base)
 2. Brewing time → useEffect (timing matters)
-3. Adding milk/sugar → custom hooks (personal tweaks)
+3. Milk and sugar → custom hooks (your unique style)
-4. Shared coffee jar → useContext (accessible everywhere)
+4. Shared jar → useContext (accessible everywhere)

-Even for simple home made coffee, a little patience and the right routine make it perfect, just like writing clean, reusable React code. ☕
+Even with something as simple as homemade coffee, a little patience and the right process make it perfect just like writing clean, reusable React code.